 Investing in particular is an area where women substantially differ from men.
 Studies have found that women are more conservative when it comes to investing and more insecure regarding their ability to invest.
 Other researches have suggested that women are actually better investors than men, preferring a more long-term approach, trading less frequently and sticking with their asset allocations.

-As automated investment services &; so called -advisors &8211;, continue to expand into niche offerings, financial advice and portfolio is becoming more accessible to a broader variety of investors, including women.
+As automated investment services – so called #robo-advisors &8211;, continue to expand into niche offerings, #online financial advice and portfolio #management is becoming more accessible to a broader variety of investors, including women.

 Miss Kaya will be Southeast Asia&8217;s very first woman-focused robo-advisor.
 Founder Gina Heng, who simultaneously serves as CEO and co-founder at Marvelstone Group, has worked as a venture partner at Yozma Ventures, and co-founded asset management firm One Asia Investment Partners and Leonie Hill Capital in Singapore.